 When people think of sleep disorders, they often picture stressed-out adults, tossing and turning all night and struggling bleary-eyed through their workday.
 Unfortunately, grown-ups aren’t the only ones who suffer from disrupted sleep; sleep disorders in children are more common than most of us recognize.

-If we really dig into it, many of the sleep challenges parents have are directly correlated to their children’s inability to either fall asleep, stay asleep, or both.
-Not only are parents awake doing all they can to try and help their child get better sleep, but they also are constantly worried about what’s causing their child’s sleep challenges in the first place.
+If we dig into it, many of the sleep challenges parents have are directly correlated to their children’s inability to either fall asleep, stay asleep, or both.
+Not only are parents awake doing all they can to try and help their child get better sleep, but they are also constantly worried about what’s causing their child’s sleep challenges in the first place.

 According to a recent study, sleep disorders may affect as many as 50% of children and pre-adults.
-And when kids don’t get the sleep that their developing bodies require, it can lead to everything from disrupted family dynamics, to cognitive and behavioral problems, to ongoing health issues.
+And when kids don’t get the sleep that their developing bodies require, it can lead to everything from disrupted family dynamics to cognitive and behavioral problems, to ongoing health issues.
 In other words, the phrase “sleeping like a baby” may not be as accurate as we all wish it were.

 Here, we take a closer look at sleep disorders in children: what they are, what might be causing them, and what parents can do to help their little ones get the rest they need.

 One of the most significant issues when trying to combat sleep disorders in children is that there is no single cause — or even a single disorder.
 Sleep disorders are any issues that negatively impact the quality or duration of sleep.
 As such, these can range from movement disorders (such as restless legs syndrome and periodic limb movement disorder) to problems with achieving full, deep sleep (called arousal disorders), to ongoing childhood insomnia and may even include such seemingly innocuous issues as snoring.
 Likewise, sleep disorders in children may be only temporary or persist throughout childhood.